A Guide to the Hogan Development Survey (HDS): with Tips & Examples

 - Fantasized talent

-This trait includes things like being fearless and confident as well as self-assuredness, admitting their mistakes and learning from experience.
+This trait includes things like being fearless and confident as well as self-assuredness, and admitting their mistakes and learning from experience.

 A low score on this scale means that you might be lacking in self-confidence.

 A high score shows that you are confident and self-assured, but you don’t necessarily take feedback or criticism because you expect to succeed.